 Don’t Let a Silent Change Become a Major Expense

-Medigap offers excellent protection for your medical bills—but your Part D plan deserves the same level of attention.
 Reviewing your ANOC and comparing your plan each year isn’t just about finding the lowest premium.
 It’s about making sure your medications are still covered, your pharmacy still works with your plan, and your overall costs are as low as they can be.
-A little effort now can prevent a huge financial shock later.
+A little effort now can prevent a financial shock later.

 We’re Here to Help You Make Sense of It

-If your prescriptions have changed, or you just haven’t looked at your drug plan in a while, let’s take a look together.
+If your prescriptions have changed, or you just haven’t looked at your drug plan in a while, we are here to help.